 First things first, we suggest you take a look at who backs the course and who designed it.
 If a world-renowned university puts their name behind a TEFL course––like the University of Toronto OISE or the University of California, Berkeley––puts their name behind a TEFL course, then you can be sure you are going to receive a quality education and get the most bang for your buck.

 On a related note, if a TEFL course promises to certify you in less than 100 hours, steer clear!
 To achieve full TEFL certification, the minimum standard is 100 hours of experience, which spans the lessons, coursework, and teaching practicum.
 While some countries may differ in their ESL teacher requirements, like China, for instance, you will be severely limiting your options by enrolling in a TEFL program that promises to certify you in less than 100 hours.

 However, many schools abroad require their ESL teachers to hold a TEFL certification from a 120-hour course.
 So, even a 100-hour program isn’t necessarily the prudent choice.
-Our TEFL course developed with International House UC Berkeley only offers a 120-hour option, in fact!
+In fact, our TEFL course developed with the International House UC Berkeley only offers a 120-hour option.

 Furthermore, you get what you pay for with TEFL courses.
 If you select a shockingly low-priced, 40-hour course, it’s unlikely you will be in any shape to teach an ESL class by its completion.
 Holding a TEFL certificate does not mean you are ready to lead a classroom full of children who are dependant on you to guide and lead them through the language learning process.

 But taking a proper course and completing the necessary hours required will better prepare you to take on this daunting but rewarding challenge.

 Our humble suggestion is to be fair (and kind!) to yourself and your future students and take the time to invest and research the TEFL course that’s right for you.